The who’s who of ancient people

 Saxons – 400 AD to 1066 AD

-The Saxons were a people who lived in modern day Germany and part of Denmark and the Netherlands.
-They were more advanced than the Germanic tribes that still lived in small villages that each had their own leader, as the Saxons were a unified people that shared the same language and created a new culture and their own beliefs.
+The Saxons were a people who lived in modern-day Germany and parts of Denmark and the Netherlands.
+They were more advanced than the Germanic tribes that still lived in small villages that each had their own leader, as the Saxons were a unified people who shared the same language and created a new culture and their own beliefs.
 They started raiding Britain before the Romans left in the late 4th century but were beaten back on each attempt, but after the Romans left the country they invaded and conquered large portions of territory.

 Over the years the native Celtic people of Britain mixed with Saxons to become what is known as the Anglo-Saxons, a civilization more advanced than either one individually.
 The Saxons lasted until the Norman Invasion of 1066 which started the medieval age in Britain.